How listening to my inner voice may have saved a dog from surgery

-One of the highlights of my day is going for an evening walk with Skai.
-It is my reward after a day of working with clients, writing, teaching or working on one of my many projects.
+One of the highlights of my day is going for an evening walk with my dog Pax, and when I had my previous dog, Skai.
+It is my reward after a day of working, writing, teaching or working on one of my many projects.
 Sometimes I have a clear idea where I want to go and other times, I just “let me surprise me…”

-First I thought I would pick up Millie; a dog that we fostered when Skai was growing up.
+On one walk I had with my previous dog Skai, I thought I would pick up Millie, a dog that we fostered when Skai was growing up.
 She is a wild girl so she and Skai had a great time together running in the woods.
-However, my friends Christen and Mike had just come back from a walk and Millie was tired so we jumped in the car and decided to go for a walk in the East part of North Vancouver.
+However, my friends Christen and Mike had just come back from a walk, and Millie was tired so we jumped in the car and decided to go for a walk in the East part of North Vancouver.
 As soon as we drove out of the back lane, an ambulance sped by so I turned my car around and avoided getting stuck in miles of highway congestion.
 We started heading for the other bridge towards Stanley park, our other favorite place.
 The lineup of cars for the Lions Gate Bridge was longer than ever.

 I looked at Skai, asking him jokingly for an answer.
 “Do you want to go to Capilano Canyon?
 What shall we do Skai?
 Shall we go to Capilano Canyon?"
 He cocked his head from side to side trying to understand what I was saying.
 I took it as a yes, turned around one more time and headed for Capilano Canyon, a place where the city feels miles and miles away.

 Suddenly, I was very grateful that I didn’t need to drive a long distance and wondered why I even thought of going elsewhere.
-It seemed like everything was perfect, the air, the temperature and Skai was all charged up for a set of tricks that he loves to perform along the way.
-He loves jumping on the logs, running through a hollow tree tunnels and drinking from the crystal-clear streams.
+It seemed like everything was perfect; the air, the temperature, and Skai was all charged up for a set of tricks that he loves to perform along the way.
+He loves jumping on the logs, running through hollow tree tunnels and drinking from the crystal-clear streams.